danieleugenewilliams/othello-agent/docs/README.md

 ## Contributing

 We welcome contributions!
-Please see our [contribution guidelines](../CONTRIBUTING.md) for details on:
+See our [contribution guidelines](../CONTRIBUTING.md) for details on:

 - Code style and standards
 - Pull request process